-In fact, we have 156 finished product clinical trials to support the use of the strains within our range.
-A finished product trial is one conducted on the exact formula and dosage used in each product, rather than on one or two of the strains they contain - if we included all of the clinical trials that we have on each of the bacterial strains, or different combinations of strains within each product, then the number would be much higher.
+A finished product trial is one conducted on the exact formula and dosage used in each product, rather than on one or two of the strains they contain - the higher the better!

 If you find a probiotic product that constantly receives positive independent reviews and feedback, then this is another indication that the live cultures it contains are surviving their journey through the stomach and thriving as part of their host's resident microflora.

-After all, the only thing that is important is whether or not the product works and brings health benefits to your clients.
-So why not conduct your own mini human trials and see which product works best for your patients.
+After all, the only thing that is important is whether or not the product works and brings health benefits.
+So why not conduct your own mini human trials and see which product works best for you.
 Take a look at our probiotic myths for more information.

 1. Gaisford, S., & Fredua-Agyeman, M., (2014) ‘Comparative survival or commercial probiotic formulations: test in biorelevant gastric fluids and real time measurements using microcalorimetry’, Beneficial Microbes.